portfors-lab/sparkle/doc/guide/overview.rst

 A raster of detected spikes will appear if the recording traces crosses over threshold.
 The detected spikes are sorted into bins, of size determined by the bin size field on the control interface.
 The raster points appear between set coordinate bounds.
 To change these limits right click on the plot and select *edit raster bounds*.

-the small blue trace in the upper left of the response plot is the stimulus signal.
+The small blue trace in the upper left of the response plot is the stimulus signal.

 Stimulus Spectrogram
 ~~~~~~~~~~~~~~~~~~~~